Experience and Practice

 Before law school Mr. Wooster went to sea on a variety of tankers, roll-on roll-off vessels, and containerships.
 He maintains an active U.S. Coast Guard Master’s license (1600 gross tons) and an unlimited-tonnage Second Mate’s license, with radar and STCW endorsements.

 Mr. Wooster has a bachelor’s degree in marine business and commerce from the State University of New York Maritime College at Fort Schuyler.

 He is the Vice Chair of the U.S. Maritime Law Association’s recreational-boating committee, and serves as a brief judge for the Judge John R. Brown Admiralty Moot Court Competition.

 - Tulane University, J.D., magna cum laude, 2003

 - State University of New York Maritime College, B.S., with honors, 1999

 - New York

-- U.S. District Courts: Eastern District of Pennsylvania, District of New Jersey, Southern District of New York
+- U.S. District Courts: Eastern District of Pennsylvania, District of New Jersey, Southern and Eastern Districts of New York

 - U.S. Court of Appeals: Second and Third Circuits